puppetlabs/puppetlabs-puppetdb/README.md

 parameters in the PuppetDB configuration file.
 If `false`, an existing PuppetDB configuration file will be used to retrieve server and port values.

+####`create_puppet_service_resource`

+If `true`, AND if `restart_puppet` is true, then the module will create a service resource for `puppet_service_name` if it has not been defined.
+Defaults to `true`.
+If you are already declaring the `puppet_service_name` service resource in another part of your code, setting this to `false` will avoid creation of that service resource by this module, avoiding potential duplicate resource errors.

 ####`strict_validation`

 If `true`, the module will fail if PuppetDB is not reachable, otherwise it will